Queen Mathilde left for Laos: a 21 hour journey on 3 different flights.

 Meeting with the deputy Minister of Foreign Affairs, Ms Khamphao Eunthavanh, and with the President of the Lao Women’s Union, Ms Inlavanh Keobounphanh.

-She received a handmade silk scarf as a gift.
+The queen received a handmade silk scarf as a gift.

-Meeting with the President,
+Meeting with the President and various ministers,

 Tuesday 21 February 2017